 Serenidad Consulting® recognized as “A world-changer”

-Since inception Serenidad Consulting®’s people capability, our human capital or value, has grown from our Founding Principal to over 330 mature, talented, experienced, highly self-motivated professionals located across three major continents – Australia, the USA and the United Kingdom.
-Our consultants include former CEOs and Principals from Government and industry, and range from Senior and Executive level Practitioners, to competent and qualified Practitioners.
-Most of our consultants have national and international experience, and we recognize that the portability of their skills across multiple jurisdictions adds value to the client experience.
-In Australia our consultants are based in the capital city and most major State capitals.
+Our team of Specialist Management and Business Consultants: Since inception Serenidad Consulting®’s people capability grew from our Founding Principal to over 370 consultants.
+Since 2020 and the major changes introduced by the COVID-19 Pandemic we have refined our team to approx. 100 highly talented and readily available professionals located across three major continents – Australia, the USA and the United Kingdom.
+Our consultants include former CEOs and Principals from Government and industry, ranging from Senior and Executive-level Practitioners, to competent and qualified Junior Practitioners.
+Most of our consultants have national and international experience and we recognize that the portability of their skills across multiple jurisdictions adds value to the client experience.
+In Australia our consultants are based in most State/Territory capitals and major regional areas.

 Kel was educated at various schools in the Hopetoun district, leaving school at age fourteen.
 He obtained employment as a junior clerk at the then Shire of Karkarooc where he remained for four years until he joined the Victoria Police on 10 May 1957.
 After serving in uniform in a number of Stations, Kel transferred to the Fingerprint Bureau in January 1960, serving for almost six years and becoming a Fingerprint Expert.